-forever isko. international studies graduate student. ex-french major/italian minor. corporate slave. foreign languages and culture lover. stargazer. moderately wanderlust. quite opinionated. ebay addict. bag hoarder. true 90s kid. ruthless potty-mouth. interested in a lot of things. rants every once in a while.
+forever isko. international studies graduate. ex-french major/italian minor. corporate slave. foreign languages and culture lover. stargazer. moderately wanderlust. quite opinionated. ebay addict. bag hoarder. true 90s kid. ruthless potty-mouth. interested in a lot of things. rants every once in a while.

 Where do I start?
 When Mon and I were debating last night on what movie to watch in Gateway Mall for the following day, we just considered this because he was a big fan of slasher/horror films.
 Frankly, I’m not a fan of the supernatural-villain type because I can scare my wits off more than the movie itself because of my crazy imagination.
 However, psychological or thriller types are quite okay, once I know that it is man-made.
 My reasoning: I cannot indefinitely run from supernatural forces!